 The words attributed to the woman, where she says “I am black, but comely” are much abused by certain commentators who would insist that she is some sort of negress.
 However where she pleads later in the verse addressing the daughters of Jerusalem to “Look not upon me, because I am black” we see that she considered it a disgrace to be black, and therefore the state of being black must have been considered a reproach.
 The reason for her blackness is also explained where she further said “… I am black, because the sun hath looked upon me.”
 So we see that she was not truly black, but swarthy from a suntan.
-The Bride is swarthy because she had been out working in the vineyard.
+The bride is swarthy because she had been out working in the vineyard.
 A truly black woman in a black society would not lament being black, or be ashamed for being black, as this woman is here.

-In words attributed to the King and his description of this Bride, in Song chapter 7 we read, in part, where he tells her that: “… thy belly is like an heap of wheat set about with lilies….
-4 Thy neck is as a tower of ivory; thine eyes like the fishpools in Heshbon …” So the bride who described herself as being swarthy because she had been tanned by the sun certainly is a Caucasian woman, which we would expect in the historical context of Solomon’s time, having a belly white like wheat, a neck white like ivory, and eyes like pools of water, which would probably have been blue but perhaps may also have been either gray or green.
+In words attributed to the king and his description of this bride, in Song chapter 7 we read, in part, where he tells her that: “… thy belly is like an heap of wheat set about with lilies….
+4 Thy neck is as a tower of ivory; thine eyes like the fishpools in Heshbon …” So this bride who described herself as being swarthy because she had been tanned by the sun certainly is a Caucasian woman, which we would expect in the historical context of Solomon’s time, having a belly white like wheat, a neck white like ivory, and eyes like pools of water, which would probably have been blue but perhaps may also have been either gray or green.
 Another Egyptian princess of whom we have a certain physical description, is Nefertiti, the wife of the pharaoh Akhenaten who lived until about 1370 BC, 400 years before Solomon, who had fair skin and blue or gray eyes.
 A painted full-color bust of her was discovered in 1912 at an excavation at Tel-el-Amarna, and is currently housed in a museum in Berlin.

-While the Bride had been addressing the daughters of Jerusalem, now she directly addresses her Husband:
+While the bride had been addressing the daughters of Jerusalem, now she directly addresses her husband:

-7 Tell me, O thou whom my soul loveth, where thou feedest, where thou makest thy flock to rest at noon: for why should I be as one that turneth aside by the flocks of thy companions?
+Bride: 7 Tell me, O thou whom my soul loveth, where thou feedest, where thou makest thy flock to rest at noon: for why should I be as one that turneth aside by the flocks of thy companions?

 While the text of the Dead Sea Scrolls is fragmented, and missing from this point until the beginning of Song 2:8, Abegg, Ulrich and Flint have the end of this verse to read: “… why should I be like one who veils herself beside the flocks of your companions?”
 In contrast to the word for kids in verse 8, the word for flocks here is a masculine plural form.

 Here the bride is showing her modesty and desires to be with her husband exclusively.
-So now the Husband speaks for the first time, in reply to the inquiry of the Bride, whose words in verse 7 had expressed her longing for him:
+So now the husband speaks for the first time, in reply to the inquiry of the bride, whose words in verse 7 had expressed her longing for him:

 Husband: 8 If thou know not, O thou fairest among women, go thy way forth by the footsteps of the flock, and feed thy kids beside the shepherds' tents.